presidential-innovation-fellows/worker-dol-gov/_sidebars/contact-nlrb.md

 Spanish assistance is available.

-All services are free and confidential, whether you’re documented or not.
+All services are free and confidential.
 We will not disclose any information to your employer unless you decide to file a formal complaint.

 ## Learn about filing a complaint